Linear Reduced Order Model Predictive Control: Simulation Results

 \subsection{Aircraft}

 This example studies an automated glideslope tracking problem for a UAV in the context of autonomous aircraft carrier landing.
 The UAV model is expressed in continuous-time, and is a coupled fluid-structure interaction model consisting of the longitudinal rigid-body dynamics equations and a CFD model for modeling the aerodynamics, and is linearized about the equilibrium glideslope trajectory \cite{LorenzettiMcClellanEtAl2020, McClellanLorenzettiEtAl2020}.
 The combined rigid-body/CFD model has dimension $n^f = 998936$, has $m=2$ inputs (thrust $T$ and pitching moment $M$), and $o=p=6$ performance and measured outputs.
 Specifically, the outputs are the rigid-body states which represent the deviation from the glideslope trajectory: $(\delta p_x,\delta p_z)$ are positions, $(\delta \dot{p}_x, \delta \dot{p}_z)$ are velocities, and $(\delta \theta, \delta \dot{\theta})$ are the pitch angle and pitch rate.
-A continuous-time ROM with dimension $n=11$ is developed using POD.
-For this particular example no external disturbances $w$ and $v$ are included to better highlight the effects of the model reduction errors.
+A continuous-time ROM with dimension $n=11$ is developed using POD, a popular data-driven model reduction method capable of handling extremely high-dimensional systems \cite{Antoulas2005, BennerGugercinEtAl2015}.
+For this particular example no external disturbances $w$ and $v$ are included to highlight the effects of the model reduction errors.
+Note that the extreme high-dimensionality of the coupled fluid-structure interaction model precludes the use of traditional MPC schemes.